hanami/hanami/README.md

 For this reason, it needs to reach a certain degree of maturity.
 It will be improved by collecting the feedback of real world applications.

-Lotus still lacks features like: live reloading, multiple environments, code generators, cli, etc..
+Lotus still lacks features like: live reloading, multiple environments, code generators, CLI, etc..

 Please get involved with the project.